LexPredict/lexhacks-2015-hackathon/README.md

 * identify the parties to an agreement
 * identify effective date segment and date
 * identify termination clause segment(s) and date(s)

+  Take, for example, the following text:
+> THIS GUARANTEE AGREEMENT dated as of September 30, 2008 (this "Guarantee") is entered into by
+> FREIGHTCAR AMERICA, INC., a Delaware corporation (the "Guarantor"), in favor of BANK OF AMERICA,
+> N.A., a national banking association, as the administrative agent (in such capacity, the
+> "Administrative Agent") for certain financial institutions (each a "Lender", and collectively the
+> "Lenders") from time to time party to the Credit Agreement (defined below).

+ The "correct" answers are:
+ * *Parties*: FREIGHTCAR AMERICA, INC.; BANK OF AMERICA,N.A.
+ * *Effective date*: September 30, 2008

 ## Challenge Data
 The data for this challenge can be found at this link: